dbaroncelli/D-KMP-sample/README.md

 - the **navigation state** is processed in the **shared code**, and then exposed to the **UI layer**:
   - on **SwiftUI** it seamlessly integrates with the new iOS 16 navigation patterns (_NavigationStack_ and/or _NavigationSplitView_)
   - on **Compose** it's a very simple data class which works on any platform (unlike _Jetpack Navigation_, which only works on Android)

+you can find more background info on the D-KMP Architecture on this [Medium article](https://danielebaroncelli.medium.com/the-future-of-apps-declarative-uis-with-kotlin-multiplatform-d-kmp-part-1-3-c0e1530a5343).

 ## Data sources used by this sample:
 - **webservices** (using [Ktor Http Client](https://ktor.io/docs/client.html))